Jorenar/blog/2023-02-10-vla-usecases.md

 ---
 layout: post
 title:  "Use-cases of VM types in C"
-last_modified_at: 2023-02-10
 ---

 An earlier version of my [Pitfalls of VLA in C](/vla-pitfalls) article contained an example of usefulness of VLA.
 But since there are actually two of them (and I'd be overjoyed being presented with more), they deserve a dedicated, if low effort, post of their own.
-After all, those use-cases are the only reason why I compile with `-Wvla-larger-than=0` rather than stricter and more reliable `-Wvla`.
+After all, those use-cases are the reason why I opt for `-Wvla-larger-than=0` rather than stricter and more reliable `-Wvla`.

 # Size check when passing to function